DDunc/hjs-webpack/README.md

 > Warning: If you are upgrading across major versions, please read the [release notes in the changelog](./CHANGELOG.md).

+> Warning: this fork un-decouples lodash and was created for a very specific purpose.
+You almost certainly don't need it.

 I really dislike setting up build scripts.
 Most of the time I want to do the exact same thing:

 While developing: